Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Robustness of biomass--likelihood relationship

 Next, instead of fixed $S = 100$ , we take different system size We observe that for $S=\{50, 150\}$, the biomass--likelihood relationship still shows a positive correlation.
 As we decrease the system size the number of stable states decreases.(Fig.~\ref{fig:variation_S}).

-Finally, in the main text, we sample each species' initial abundance from a uniform distribution between 0 and 1.
+Next, in the main text, we sample each species' initial abundance from a uniform distribution between 0 and 1.
 Here we show that the biomass--likelihood relationship is robust to another reasonable sampling scheme: that of sampling the initial conditions from a Gaussian centred at 0 with standard deviation $0.3$, truncated to the positive orthant to ensure nonnegative abundances.
 We still find that the biomass--likelihood is qualitatively similar (\ref{fig:initial}).
-Even though sampling initial conditions differently does change the likelihoods of some states, the overall relationship is robust.
+Even though sampling initial conditions differently does change the likelihoods of some states and we gain few extra states of low likelihood, the overall relationship is robust.